• Skip to content

 School-age children often love to be independent, but they still need your love, attention and approval.
 Your child also needs limits to guide them as they grow and explore.
 These limits help your child feel both secure and ready for the new rules, routines and responsibilities that come with starting school.

 At this stage, children are developing and practising skills and abilities that help them meet new people, get along with others and make friends at school.
-This includes self-regulation and the ability to see other people’s points of view.
+These include:

 Starting school is a big step, and children can feel anxious as well as excited.
 If you’re enthusiastic about your child starting school, this sends your child the positive message that school is exciting.
 It helps your child believe that they’ll cope and have fun.